airbnb/mavericks/docs/async.md

 * `Success(6)`

 Your UI can check for `data is Loading` to determine whether to show a loading indicator yet call `data()` to render the most recent value while the new data loads.
+You can also use `viewModel.onAsync` with on `onFail` block to show a snackbar or error message when the refresh failed without having to take away the first set of data that you already displayed.